-Mrs. S. H. Pinkerton gives a box party at the Colonial this afternoon in honor of Mrs. E. A. Wall,
+Mrs. S. H. Pinkerton gives a box party at the Colonial this afternoon in honor of Mrs. E. A. Wall.

 Mrs. C. M. Bell was hostess on Thurs-day at a bridge tea given for Mrs. Thomas Marioneaux, the rooms being prettily decorated in fruit blossoms, and five tables played.
-The hostess was assisted by Mrs. M. B. Whitney and Missos Emune Zang and Doorbby Mc Misses Emma Zane and Dorothy Ma-rioneaux.
-Six tables were played, and prizes were awarded Mrs. Marioneaux, Mrs. E. D. Woodruff, Mrs. A. E. Hutch-inson, Mrs. Frank J. Gustin, Mrs. E. A, Wedgwood and Miss Lenore Sam-son 9011. . . .
+The hostess was assisted by Mrs. M. B. Whitney and Misses Emma Zane and Dorothy Ma-rioneaux.
+Six tables were played, and prizes were awarded Mrs. Marioneaux, Mrs. E. D. Woodruff, Mrs. A. E. Hutch-inson, Mrs. Frank J. Gustin, Mrs. E. A. Wedgwood and Miss Lenore Sam-son. son.